Asian shares mostly higher after US rally, aid package hopes

 TOKYO (AP) — Asian shares were mostly higher in muted trading Monday, as worries about the pandemic kept optimism in check despite a rally that closed out last week on Wall Street.

 Investors growing wary over upcoming earnings reports have been cashing in recent gains, helping pull Japanese shares lower.
-Tokyo’s benchmark Nikkei 225 index lost 0.3% to 23,543.95.
-Big exporters logged some of the largest losses, with Toyota Motor Corp. falling 0.6% and Honda Motor Co. shedding 1.8%.
+Tokyo’s benchmark Nikkei 225 index lost 0.3% to finish at 23,558.69.
+Big exporters logged some of the largest losses, with Toyota Motor Corp. falling 0.8% and Honda Motor Co. shedding 1.8%.

 Japan reported core private sector machinery orders edged 0.2% higher in August, contrary to forecasts for a decline.
 But overall, economic indicators remain weak.